 I have long been a fan of investing in mutual funds.
-Mutual funds are easy to understand, they provide numerous advantages, and you can start investing your money immediately through a number of different types of accounts.
+Mutual funds are easy to understand, they provide numerous advantages.
+And you can start investing your money immediately through a number of different accounts.

 What Makes Mutual Funds so Great?

 When I initially evaluate an investment vehicle I generally consider three areas – risk, rate of return and how I will manage the investment.
-These three areas provide me with an overall perspective on the investment and what opportunity may be provided should I decide to invest.
+Risk, rate of return and management provide me with an overall perspective on the investment.
+And the opportunity should I decide to invest.

 Investing in any security involves some level of risk.
-Risk being the potential that whatever you invest in could lose money.
-Diversification is the ability to spread out your investment dollars to various solutions to assure that a downturn in one sector of the market/industry doesn’t sink your whole investment strategy.
+Risk is the potential that whatever you invest in could lose money.
+Diversification is the ability to spread out your investment dollars to assure that a downturn in one sector of the market/industry doesn’t sink your whole investment strategy.
 Diversification minimizes your overall risk.

 Because mutual funds represent a portfolio of other securities like stocks, bonds or other funds, they automatically provide a level of diversification which lowers your overall risk.

 Understanding how much money you can make from any investment can sometimes be a complicated process.
 There can be multiple variables to consider and for most understanding, all the nuances of how they’re going to make money can be overwhelming.
 Mutual funds are what I consider a “mature” investment vehicle.
 Mature from the perspective that they have been around a long time.